 6 things you can't forget when choosing a CMS

 Choosing the right CMS is no easy undertaking, with an overwhelming number of considerations to make.
-You have to keep tabs on an abundance of information—customer requirements, deadlines, technical specifications, shortlists, communications, and stakeholders.
+You have to keep tabs on an abundance of information—customer requirements, deadlines, technical specifications, shortlists, communications, and internal stakeholders.

 It is easy to drown in this sea of information overload, but in order to keep you on track we have gathered six essentials you must not forget when choosing a CMS.

 While taking a deep dive into technical documentation of any potential candidate for the next digital experience platform, it is easy to forget the broad picture.
-Even if a given feature of a CMS might be technically impressive, it might not fit into the stated corporate purpose of your CMS project.
+Even if a given feature of a CMS is technically impressive, it might not fit into the stated corporate purpose of your CMS project.

 Always ask yourself what the company strategy is and how a chosen CMS can satisfy every touchpoint or milestone along the way.
 Remember: function over flashiness, substance over style.